-Attachment A - Proposed 2021 Legislative Platform

-Attachment B - Adopted 2020 Legislative Platform

-Attachment C - Khouri State Legislative Update - December 2020
+Attachment A - Proposed 2021 Legislative Platform Attachment B - Adopted 2020 Legislative Platform Attachment C - Khouri State Legislative Update - January 2021

-THIS PAGE LEFT BLANK INTENTIONALLY

-Proposed TAM 2021 Legislative Platform
+Proposed TAM 2021 Legislative Platform (Revised January 11, 2021)

-Issue and Background Information Goals Strategies I. Acquiring State Funding for TAM's Priority Projects In 2017, the legislature enacted SB 1 (Beall), Chapter 5, statutes of 2017, which provides \$5.2 billion in annual revenues to fund traffic congestion relief, highway rehabilitation and safety, local streets and roads repair, and multi-modal options through investments into public transportation, commuter and intercity rail, and bicycle and pedestrian programs.
+Issue and Background Information Goals Strategies In 2017, the legislature enacted SB 1 (Beall), Chapter 5, statutes of 2017, which provides \$5.2 billion in annual revenues to fund traffic congestion relief, highway rehabilitation and safety, local streets and roads repair, and multi-modal options through investments into public transportation, commuter and intercity rail, and bicycle and pedestrian programs.
 In 2020, TAM was successful in acquiring \$40 million for the completion of the Marin-Sonoma Narrows.
 The California Transportation Commission will commence workshops in 2021 for the SB 1 Cycle 3 competitive programs.
 On September 23, 2020, Governor Newsom issued Executive Order N-76-20, which prohibits the sale of gasoline-powered passenger vehicles by 2035, promotes zero-emission vehicles for future mobility needs.
 Given that transportation is predominantly funded through the gas tax, a successor funding mechanism will eventually be needed.
 A. Aggressively pursue funds through the State Budget, California Transportation Commission allocation process or any other state sources.
 B. Ensure predictability and stability of transportation revenue should the state move away from diesel or gasoline powered vehicles and the gas tax.
-1. TAM will remain diligent in competing for additional state funds, including any COVID-stimulus relief, for countywide priorities, with an emphasis on addressing safety, congestion, and mobility on State Route 37 and the 580/101 connector, as well as rehabilitating roads and bridges, such as the Richmond-San Rafael Bridge.
+TAM will remain diligent in competing for additional state funds, including any COVID-stimulus relief, for countywide priorities, with an emphasis on addressing safety, congestion, and mobility on State Route 37 and the 580/101 connector, as well as rehabilitating roads and bridges, such as the Richmond-San Rafael Bridge.
 This includes supporting efforts to increase the appropriation authority/programming capacity for the SB 1 competitive programs.
-2. TAM supports a revenue-neutral conversion from the gas tax to a source that ensures equity in revenue collection that does not disadvantage those that must drive further to job centers.
+TAM supports a revenue-neutral conversion from the gas tax to a source that ensures equity in revenue collection that does not disadvantage those that must drive further to job centers.
+In partnership with local transit operators and jurisdictions, TAM will monitor and support appropriate efforts to encourage and provide resources for "seamless" transportation that enhances connections to transit, advances equitable mobility, and enhances the safety and extent of the bicycle and pedestrian networks.
 II.
 Addressing Mobility and Meeting State Climate Change Mandates The California Transportation Commission, California Air Resources Board, and California Department of Housing and Community Development are required to convene twice a year to coordinate transportation policies, with a focus on reducing vehicle miles traveled and greenhouse gas emissions.
-Concurrently, the legislature continues to work on providing resources to develop additional affordable housing and assess job creation opportunities to help mitigate vehicle miles traveled to reduce greenhouse gas emissions.
-A. Monitor activities regarding greenhouse gas emission reduction, the jobs-housing imbalance and the impact on vehicle miles traveled.
-B. Support state funding to expand infrastructure and incentives for conversion to electric TAM will support efforts to secure resources, such as bonds or budget appropriations, to expand the infrastructure and incentives for electric vehicle conversion by minimizing concerns over range, cost, and infrastructure.
+Concurrently, the legislature continues to work on providing resources to develop additional affordable housing and assess job creation opportunities to help mitigate vehicle miles A. Monitor activities regarding greenhouse gas emission reduction, the jobs-housing imbalance and the impact on vehicle miles traveled.
+B. Support state funding to expand infrastructure and TAM will support efforts to secure resources to expand infrastructure and incentives, such as rebates and tax credits particularly for low-income individuals and families, for electric vehicle conversion by minimizing concerns over range, cost, and infrastructure.
 An evaluation of the cost of increased usage of electricity, as well as availability should be considered.
-TAM will work with the Self-Help Counties Coalition, the California Association of Councils of Governments, and other partners, to develop additional revenue sources at the state, regional and local level to support the planning required by SB 375, and making transit-oriented development more viable, where feasible.
+TAM will work with the Self-Help Counties Coalition, the California Association of Councils of Governments, and other partners, to develop additional revenue sources at the state, regional and local level to support the planning required by SB 375,